-USDA's Disaster Household Distribution (DHD) Program1 is designed to provide food assistance in disasters through USDA Foods that are typically distributed through TEFAP.
+USDA's Disaster Household Distribution (DHD) Program1 is designed to provide food assistance in disasters through USDA Foods that are typically distributed through The Emergency Food Assistance Program (TEFAP) or CSFP.
 CEs and subagencies must not initiate DHD - TDA will contact CEs when DHD is to be implemented.